People

 The Allis family were important members of the 18th Century Bolton Community.
 Nathaniel was one of the earliest settlers and 50 original Proprietors.
 His son David built early saw and grist mills on the Tankerhoosen River and was also a central figure in establishing the North Bolton Parish.

-» The Allis Family
+» Go to Allis Family history

 Peter Dobson